By: Marilyn L. Davis

 When I think about the problems that I face, I’m wondering if you have the same ones, or are your issues different?
-Here’s my list of writing problems, and a few solutions.
+Here’s my list of writing challenges and a few solutions.

-I think Jackson can be replaced with children, husbands, wives, and social media.
+I think Jackson is synonymous with children, husbands, wives, and social media.
 All of these distractions require attention, and if I’m focused on them, I can’t write.

 This solution works for Jackson.
 I rely on a treat.
 Giving him one before I sit down to write buys me some time.

 If’ I’m purposefully thinking about a way to distract him, I’ll put the treat in his sleeping basket, which, I confess, has catnip in it.
 Then, he can see me, but seems content to only watch me instead of interacting with me – problem solved.